phatlast96/phatlast96.github.io/README.md

 - Landing needs work on giving out visual pleasures.
 - Needs to organize information clearly.

-## Education page
-- Needs to show coursework
-- Needs to be more artistic

-## Experience page
-- Needs work on each job experience section

 ## Project page
 - Needs to be get started.